Debasement Tapes: Production

 Paul Rudd guest stars in "Debasement Tapes".

 "Debasement Tapes" was written by John Enbom and directed by supervising producer Dan Etheridge, marking Enbom's seventeenth and final writing credit for the show and Etheridge's first and only directing credit for the series.
 The episode guest stars actor Paul Rudd as former rock star Desmond Fellows.
 During casting of the character of Vinnie Van Lowe, Rudd was considered to play the part; however, the role was given instead to Ken Marino, who appears in the episode.
 Marino and Rudd are friends in real life.
 Rudd was a friend of Enbom and Etheridge, and he had been signed on to appear in the episode by the airing of "Spit & Eggs".
 They had lobbied Rudd to come on the show for several years.
 Thomas described the reason for Rudd not appearing earlier being that the crew were unable to find a good moment for the character's entry that worked with Rudd's schedule.

 Series creator Rob Thomas thought that the character would be a perfect role for Rudd, stating that he would perform it in a British accent and had high expectations for the comedy of the episode because it was being written by Enbom.
 However, Thomas did not release any details about Rudd's plot line in the episode before its airing.
 Rudd compared his character to Andrew Ridgeley and Peter O'Toole.
-In the scene in which Veronica meets Desmond, the film of camera angles while Kristen Bell was speaking were inadvertently destroyed, leading to these camera angles being filmed nearly six weeks later.
+In the scene in which Veronica meets Desmond, the film of Kristen Bell was speaking was inadvertently destroyed, leading to those shots being re-filmed nearly six weeks later.
 Bell had to speak her lines without Rudd present.

 The scene in which Desmond goes nude swimming was not included in the same form in Etheridge's version of the episode; however, Thomas enjoyed the take that was eventually used more, so he put it in the final cut.
 Because the show could not show full nudity, they gave the stunt performer who was filling in for Rudd flesh-colored swim briefs and put him out of focus so they could notify the network that the man out of focus was indeed clothed.
 The lights that can be seen in the distant background of the scene illuminating the bay were placed nearly ten miles away by grips.

 The song Desmond performs solo at the club is "My Before and After" by the Austin, Texas, band Cotton Mather, from their third album, "Kontiki."